doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

 Events always reserve a new thread from the remote thread pool.
 Pay special attention when sending multiple events one after another, because each event reserves a new thread.
-Sending events too fast might consume the entire thread pool and, as a result, block all outgoing commands and events until any in the thread pool thread becomes available.
+Sending events too fast might consume the entire thread pool and, as a result, block all outgoing commands and events until a thread becomes available in the thread pool .
 Sample events are shown in the diagram below.

 .. figure:: img/evt_simple.svg